 In the series of business empires going bankrupt and the factors leading to it, Forever 21 was an addition in 2019.
-Therefore, in this article, we will break down for you all the reasons of demise of one of the best fast-fashion businesses in the United States.
+Therefore, in this case study, I will break down for you all the reasons for the demise of one of the best fast-fashion businesses in the United States.

 Brief Introduction to Forever 21:

-Forever 21 is an American fast fashion retailer with its headquarters in Los Angeles, California.
-It started as Fashion 21 in 1984 in LA, however it changed its name to Forever 21.
-And now it has more than 700 stores in America, Middle East, Asia and the UK.
-This brand deals in accessories, home products, men, children and women clothing lines and beauty products.
+Forever 21 is an American retailer s fast-fashion and has its headquarters in Los Angeles, California,.
+It started as Fashion 21 in 1984 in LA.
+However, it changed its name to Forever 21.
+And now it has more than 700 stores in America, Middle East, Asia, and the UK.
+This brand deals with accessories, home products, men, children, women’s clothing lines, and beauty products.

-Forever 21 gained its fame because of its trendy and fashionable products with low prices.
+Forever 21 gained its fame because of its trendy and fashionable products at low prices.

 Founding Forever 21:

 Its founders are South Korean immigrants couple Do Wan Chang and Jin Sook.
 They came to America with no college degree or a fortune.
 But they had $11,000 in savings.
 However, in the start, the husband worked as a janitor, waiter, and the wife as a hair-dresser.
 They had low-paying jobs for the next three years.
 Subsequently, they noticed that people with big cars were mostly in the business of clothing lines.
 This was the triggering point for a billion-dollar business idea.

 In short, the couple opened a 900 square foot store on 16 April 1984 and named it Fashion 21.
 Meanwhile, the business strategy was to target wholesale retailers to buy the inventory at discounts and sell it with a renewed look in their store.
 Their strategy was successful and generated $700,000 in sales in the first year.
 And this is how the little store paved way for one of the most powerful cloth retailer franchises in the U.S.